A Practical Training Workshop on Implementing and Managing Agile Methodologies & How They Can be Effectively Used in Government

 She has a Master of Science degree in Project Management from the George Washington University, is a certified Project Management Professional (PMP), Agile Certified Practitioner (ACP), and certified Level III DHS Acquisition Professional Program Manager.

 Bob has worked both the business side and the IT side of the GSA Integrated Award Environment Program for the past decade.
 The Program has evolved from using traditional waterfall project management practices since its inception in 2002 to adopting Agile practices beginning in 2014.
-Bob has certifications as a Product Owner, Scrum Master, SAFe Agilist, and PMP.
-He coordinates the IAE Agile Coaches and Release Train Engineer team which oversees 14 Agile teams.
+Bob has certifications as a SAFe Program Consultant, Product Owner, Scrum Master, SAFe Agilist, and PMP.
+He is the prime internal advocate for best SAFe practices for IAE’s multiple teams and leadership.

 Senior Vice President of Transformation and Coaching, Lithespeed